juniorjse/juniorjse/README.md

  🖥️ I am a undergraduate student in Computer Science

- 👨‍💻 I'm currently studying FrontEnd.
+ 👨‍💻 I'm currently studying FullStack.

  📈 I am looking to collaborate on open source projects and subjects that can expand / improve my knowledge